Tobacco Control, Smoking Products and Smoke-Free Environments

 What further work is underway to protect the community from the harmful effects of tobacco use and second-hand smoke?

-ACT Health is currently exploring options under Future Directions to restrict smoking at outdoor public places, including those designed for, or often visited by children and their families.
+ACT Health is currently exploring options to restrict smoking at outdoor public places.

 In late 2015, the ACT Government conducted a public consultation on options for new smoke-free areas at outdoor public places.
+In response to community feedback on this consultation, the ACT Government has declared children's play equipment and transport waiting areas as smoke-free public places.
 For further information, please visit the Outdoor Smoke-Free Areas – Community Consultation webpage.

 Quitting smoking is one of the best things you can do for your health.
 Quitting at any age will increase your life expectancy and improve your quality of life.